twisted/twisted/docs/development/ai-policy.rst

 given wide discretion to assess the likelihood that activity is coming from an automated system or from a human who appears to be lying about their usage.

-When team members suspect such usage, we **may** use automated systems such as `AgentScan <https://agentscan.tools>`_ in order to supplement our subjective assessment of generative AI usage.
-Team members should always publicly document the causes for their suspicion and never *begin* with automated tools, as such detection systems are often built with generative AI themselves and no reliable, empirically validated methods for detecting generative AI outputs exist.

 .. caution::

    If we believe that you are lying about generative AI use, you may receive a